 At Roots we rarely recommend electric showers.

-For most of our customers, most of the time, other options will perform better.
-This post will go into the detail of why we don’t recommend them so even if you’re not looking for a complete bathroom from Roots we hope you’ll find this useful.
+For most of our customers, most of the time, non electric showers will perform better.
+This post will go into the detail of why we don’t recommend them.
+Even if you’re not looking for a complete bathroom from Roots we hope you’ll find this useful.

 Electric showers – Plumbed to cold water only, it heats the cold water with an electric element.